Waley-Z/InteractOut/README.md

 InteractOut is a smartphone overuse intervention tool that use Interaction Proxies [] techniques to make users’ touch input less usable in order to reduce users’ desire to continue using smartphone.

 This is the source code of InteractOut.
+See [Video](Assets/interactout_video_submission_1080p.mp4) for the brief introduction.

 ---